kubereboot/kured/README.md

 ## Kubernetes & OS Compatibility

-The daemon image contains versions of `k8s.io/client-go` and the `kubectl` binary for the purposes of maintaining the lock and draining worker nodes.
-Kubernetes aims to provide forwards & backwards compatibility of one minor version between client and server:
+The daemon image contains versions of `k8s.io/client-go` and `k8s.io/kubectl` (the binary of `kubectl` in older releases) for the purposes of maintaining the lock and draining worker nodes.
+Kubernetes aims to provide forwards and backwards compatibility of one minor version between client and
+server:

 | kured  | kubectl | k8s.io/client-go | k8s.io/apimachinery | expected kubernetes compatibility |
 |--------|---------|------------------|---------------------|-----------------------------------|